Linux xargs Command: Syntax, Options, Examples

 [command-providing-input] | xargs -t [command]

-In the example above, notice that xargs executed the mkdir command on the entire string provided by echo.
+For example, xargs executes the mkdir command on the entire string provided by echo:

 Approve xargs Command Execution

-Some xargs operations, like removing files and folders, are irreversible.
+Some xargs operations, like removing files and directories, are irreversible.
 To control the execution of those commands, use the -p option.
+The syntax is:

 [command-providing-input] | xargs -p [command]

-When you execute the command with the -p option, xargs displays a confirmation line before executing it.
-Type y to proceed, or n to cancel the operation.
+When you run the command with the -p option, xargs displays a confirmation line before executing it.
+Type y to proceed or n to cancel the operation.

 Limit Output per Line